 We all know that some plants have male reproductive organs and some have female and some have both.
 How about asparagus?
 Are there really male or female asparagus?
 If so, what’s the difference between male and female asparagus?
 Keep reading to get the scoop on male vs. female asparagus.

 So, are there male and female asparagus plants?
 There isn’t an obvious asparagus sex determination is there?
 Yes, there are male and female asparagus plants and actually, there are some signs as to which sex the asparagus might be.

 Asparagus Sex Determination

-Asparagusis dioecious, which means there are both male and female plants.
+Asparagus is dioecious, which means there are both male and female plants.
 Female asparagus produces seeds that look like little red berries.
 Male plants produce thicker, larger spears than females.
 The flowers on male plants are also larger and longer than those on females.
-Male blooms have 6 stamens and one small useless pistil, while female blooms have 6 small nonfunctional pistils and a well-developed, three-lobed stamen.
+Male blooms have six stamens and one small useless pistil, while female blooms have six small nonfunctional pistils and a well-developed, three-lobed stamen.

 Male vs. Female Asparagus